 - Add coconut milk and let simmer for 2 minutes.

-- Serve hot garnished with cilantro OR add cooked noodles / spaghetti to make a filling meal.
+- Serve hot garnished with cilantro. 👉 Toss in cooked noodles or spaghetti towards the end to make a complete meal.

 Notes